secureCodeBox/secureCodeBox/documentation/docs/api/crds/scheduled-scan.md

 ### SuccessfulJobsHistoryLimit (Optional)

-The `successfulJobsHistoryLimit` controls how many completed scans are supposed to be kept until the oldest one will be deleted.
+The `successfulJobsHistoryLimit` controls how many completed scans are retained before the oldest ones are deleted.

 Defaults to 3 if not set.
-When set to `0`, scans will be deleted directly after their completion.
+When set to `0`, scans are deleted immediately after completion.

 ### FailedJobsHistoryLimit (Optional)

-The `failedJobsHistoryLimit` controls how many failed scans are supposed to be kept until the oldest one will be deleted.
+The `failedJobsHistoryLimit` controls how many failed scans are retained before the oldest ones are deleted.

 Defaults to 3 if not set.
-When set to `0`, scans will be deleted directly after failure.
+When set to `0`, scans are deleted immediately after failure.

 ### ConcurrencyPolicy (Optional)

 The `concurrencyPolicy` specifies how to treat concurrent executions of a ScheduledScan.
 Valid values are:

 - `"Allow"` (default): allows scheduled scans to run concurrently
-- `"Forbid"`: forbids concurrent runs, skipping next run if previous run hasn't finished yet
+- `"Forbid"`: forbids concurrent runs, skipping the next run if the previous run hasn't finished yet
-- `"Replace"`: cancels currently running scan and replaces it with a new one
+- `"Replace"`: cancels the currently running scan and replaces it with a new one

 ### RetriggerOnScanTypeChange (Optional)

-The `retriggerOnScanTypeChange` will automatically trigger a new scan for the scheduledScan if the referenced ScanType was updated.
+When `retriggerOnScanTypeChange` is enabled, it will automatically trigger a new scan if the referenced ScanType is updated.

 Defaults to `false` if not set.